LDMX-Software/ldmx-sw/.github/actions/ldmx/README.md

 # ldmx Action

 Run the input command string in the ldmx container with the `LDMX_BASE` environment variable properly configured.

-We deduce the `LDMX_BASE` environment variable by assuming that `ldmx-sw` has been checked out using `actions/checkout` which puts the copy of the repository in the `GITHUB_WORKSPACE` directory.
+We deduce the `LDMX_BASE` environment variable by assuming that `ldmx-sw` has been checked out using `actions/checkout` which puts the user in the root directory of the repository being checked out.

 ## Inputs